 For weekly plant/flower/ecology/horticulture updates, follow along on Facebook: jewellgarden.com/cultivating place.

-TO LISTEN/NOTIFICATIONS: Each Tuesday I announce the coming week's Thursday interview on Facebook, Instagram (@cultivating_place), pinterest @cultivate_place and here.
+TO LISTEN/NOTIFICATIONS: Each Wednesday I announce the coming week's Thursday interview on Facebook and Instagram (@cultivating_place).
 The archive audio of the most recent interview is always available at mynspr.org/program/cultivatingplace, OR you can go to mynspr.org/podcasts and scroll down to subscribe.
 Once you are subscribed, the weekly episode/interview will be automatically downloaded to your podcasts on your device (phone, computer, etc.)

 If you would like to receive a monthly email with listening links and information about the recent past and upcoming guests on Cultivating Place - please send an email to email@example.com with the subject line: Cultivating Place Opt-In.